tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Name** Validated Distribution Authority
 * **Description** Validating that Taxon oriented data can provide an authoritative resource for mapping known distributions of taxa, for identifying occurrence records in other data sets that have coordinates within the known ranges of taxa or are outliers, or for similar purposes.
 * **hasFitnessRequirements** Data are fit for the `UseCase` "Validated Distribution Authority" and can provide a resource for validating that occurrence records are in range if they are taxon oriented data with fields identifying the taxon, providing expert validated distributions as geospatial data, along with metadata about the sources of the distributions.
 To be fit for this purpose each record in the data set must have:
-** A taxonomic name is present and can be found in GBIF's backbone taxonomy.
+  * A taxonomic name is present and can be found in GBIF's backbone taxonomy.
-** A well formed machine readable identifier taxonomic name for that taxon is present.
+  * A well formed machine readable identifier taxonomic name for that taxon is present.
-** A polygon providing the spatial footprint of the expert distribution for that taxon is present and valid.
+  * A polygon providing the spatial footprint of the expert distribution for that taxon is present and valid.
-** Metadata providing the source for each taxon distribution is present.
+  * Metadata providing the source for each taxon distribution is present.

 It is helpfull, but by no means required, to state the `hasFitnessRequirements` as a brief summary paragraph followed by a set of brief bullet points.
 The `UseCase` is describing what we are trying to accomplish at a high level, without getting too far into the details.

 ### 3.2 Identify The Information Elements (non-normative)

+**Purpose:** Determine which fields (mapped to vocabulary terms like Darwin Core terms) will in the data and are relevant to your use case.

 Now let is consider in a little more detail what fields are present in the data that is to be evaluated and how can we map those fields onto terms in vocabularies like Darwin Core.
 In the Fittnes for Use Framework, input fields or terms for a Test are generalized as `Information Elements`

 We can expand each of the bullet points in the hasFitnessRequirements statement into a set of terms that are likely to map onto the data.
 We may understand these well at the start, or as we consider data in the wild and start defining and implementing tests we will very likely need to come back and refine this list.

 * A valid taxonomic name:
-** dwc:scientificName
+  * dwc:scientificName
-** dwc:scientificNameAuthorship
+  * dwc:scientificNameAuthorship
 * A machine readable identifier for the taxonomic name:
-**  dwc:scientificNameID
+  *  dwc:scientificNameID
 * A polygon of the taxon footprint:
-** dwc:footprintWKT (the expert distribution)
+  * dwc:footprintWKT (the expert distribution)
-** dwc:geodeticDatum (for the footprintWKT)
+  * dwc:geodeticDatum (for the footprintWKT)
 * Metadata providing source for each taxon distribution:
-** prov:wasAttributedTo (ORCiD)
+  * prov:wasAttributedTo (ORCiD)
-** foaf:name (Author name)
+  * foaf:name (Author name)
-** dcterms:source (publication or dataset source)
+  * dcterms:source (publication or dataset source)

 Now, we want to identify a set of tests to be applied to these `Information Elements` to evaluate whether the data are fit for use.

 There are two key elements to the strategy at this point: (1) we want identify and use existing tests that can be applied before defining new tests and (2) we want each test to be as focused as possible on a single aspect of data quality.

 ### 3.3 Reuse of Existing Tests and Gap Analysis (non-normative)

+**Purpose:** Identify existing tests that can be applied to the `Information Elements` and identify gaps where new tests are needed.

 Lets identify which existing BDQ tests might already be able to apply to these `Information Elements` for this `Use Case`.